amperity/separator/README.md

 [["A" "B" "C\\nD" "E" "F"] ["G" "H" "I"]]
 ```

-Additionally, there's a convenience wrapper using the `zip-records` transducer
+Additionally, there's a convenience wrapper using the `zip-headers` transducer
 to read a sequence of map records instead, by utilizing a row of headers:

 ```clojure